Anoop Jacob

 Anoop Jacob (born 16 December 1977) is an Indian politician and a Member of the Kerala Legislative Assembly and Legislative Party leader of the Kerala Congress (Jacob), a constituent of the UDF political alliance.
 He is the son of T. M. Jacob who founded the party in 1993.
 Anoop represents Piravom Constituency in Kerala Legislative Assembly.
 He was elected to the Assembly following a by-election at Piravom in March 2012 which was necessitated due to the demise of his father, the incumbent of the constituency.
-He was elected in May 2016 also.
-In 2021 election Anoop was elected from the same constituency with a highest majority.
+He was also elected in May 2016.
+In the 2021 election Anoop was elected from the same constituency with a highest majority.

 Education

 Anoop Jacob has a degree from Kerala Law Academy Law College, Thiruvananthapuram and is a practising lawyer at the Kerala High Court.
-Prior to that he completed his Bachelors in English Literature from Mar Ivanios College, Thiruvananthapuram.
+Prior to that he completed his bachelor's in English Literature from Mar Ivanios College, Thiruvananthapuram.

 Politics

 His first foray into politics was as a student at the Mar Ivanios College where he founded a unit of Kerala Students Congress (Jacob) in 1994.
 In 1997, he was elected as editor of the college union magazine, Prathibha, which won the Malayala Manorama award for the state's best college magazine under his aegis.
 In 1998, he unsuccessfully contested the post of Chairman of the Mar Ivanios College Union.

 Anoop became State President of the Kerala Students Congress (Jacob) in 2001, during which period the party registered its best performance yet by winning seats including General Secretary & Councillor in colleges like Mar Ivanios.
 In 2008, he was elected as the State President of the Kerala Youth Front (Jacob), the youth wing of the Kerala Congress (Jacob) party.